naviat/ipToolkits/README.md

 ## License

-This project is licensed under the ISC license.
+This project is licensed under the Apache license.
 See the [LICENSE](./LICENSE) file for more details.